-It will be the policy of the PK-5 Schools that any person, parent(s) included, wishing to speak directly to a student, shall report to the office.
+It will be the policy of the PK-1 school that any person, parent(s) included, who wishes to speak directly to a student, shall report to the office.
 The principal or designee will contact the classroom teacher and have the student brought to the office where personal messages can be relayed.
-Persons other than parent/guardian will not be allowed to contact pupils unless it has been cleared through the office by the parent/guardian.
+Persons other than those listed on the child's Infinite Campus account will not be allowed to contact pupils unless it has been cleared through the office by the parent/guardian.

 The telephones at the school are business telephones.
-If a child has a legitimate reason to use the telephone permission will be granted by the teacher, principal, or school secretary.
+If a child has a legitimate reason to use the telephone, permission will be granted by the teacher, principal, or school secretary.
 Because of the number of calls the school receives, it will be necessary that conversations by pupils be kept to a minimum.
 Except in an emergency, students are not called to the telephone.
 We will be happy to deliver important messages to the student involved.
+Students are expected to keep cell phones turned off and in their backpacks during the school day.
+Student smartwatches should not be used to send or receive texts or phone calls during the school day.
+Smartwatch notifications should be silenced.
+Parents wishing to reach their child during the school day will not be able to do so on individual student phones or smartwatches.
+Students in violation of this expectation may be asked to turn in their device(s) to the office for parent pick-up.